niqo01/RxTask/README.md

 RxPlayServices
 =========

-RxJava wrappers for Android Play Services and corresponding Kotlin extensions.
+RxJava wrappers for Google Play Services and corresponding Kotlin extensions.
 This project uses the new [GoogleApi][googleapi] based API introduced in version 11.6.0.

 RxTask